A LITTLE ABOUT ME

 In the fall of 2015 Willett would go on to compete in Season 17 of NBC’s The Biggest Loser.
 During the airing of the show Yahoo.com exclusively premiered her single “Out of the Darkness” chronicling her struggle with depression and self discovery.
 At the Live Finale Erin lost an astonishing 87 Pounds and the following day Billboard.com exclusively premiered the music video for the single.

 Erin brings her eccentric, jubilant attitude to the radio waves and can be heard on a number of Entercom stations throughout the east coast as a on-air personailty.
-She currently fills-in on morning shows such as WIAD’s The Tommy Show, WNEW’s The Karen Show, and WCBS FM Scott Shannon in the Morning.
+She has filled-in on morning shows such as WIAD’s The Tommy Show, WNEW’s The Karen Show, and WCBS FM Scott Shannon in the Morning.
+She joins Kelly Collis and Tommy McFly every week as a contributor on The Tommy Show App.

 She continues to give back as an Influencer of Hope for The Pancreatic Cancer Action Network; an organization fighting the disease that took her fathers life in 2011.
 Along with songwriters Liz Russo and Tova Litvin, she helped co-write and performs "Hope's Alive", the Anthem of Hope for PanCan.
 All sales of the song benefit Pancreatic Cancer Action Network.